- Optimizely Web Experimentation

 A/B testing, also known as split testing, is a method of website optimization in which the conversion rates of two versions of a page—version A and version B—are compared to one another using live traffic.
 Site visitors are bucketed into one version or the other.

-By tracking the way visitors interact with the page, they are shown—the videos they watch, the buttons they click, or whether or not they sign up for a newsletter—you can determine which version of the page is most effective.
+By tracking the way visitors interact with the page—the videos they watch, the buttons they click, or whether or not they sign up for a newsletter—you can determine which version of the page is most effective.

 A/B Testing is the least complex method of evaluating a page design and is helpful in various situations.

-One of the most common ways of A/B testing is to test two very different design directions against one another.
-You can do this in Optimizely Web Experimentation using a redirect experiment.
+One of the most common ways of A/B testing is to test two different design directions and compare them with each other.

 The current version of a company's home page might have in-text calls to action, while the new version might eliminate most text but include a new top bar advertising the latest product.
-After enough visitors have been funneled to both pages, the number of clicks on each page's version of the call to action can be compared.
+After sufficient visitors are funneled to both pages, the number of clicks on each version of the call to action can be compared.

-A/B testing is also helpful as an optimization option for pages where only one element is up for debate.
+A/B testing can also be used as an optimization option for pages where the effectiveness of only one design element needs to be evaluated.

-A pet store running an A/B test on their site might find that 85% more users are willing to sign up for a newsletter held up by a cartoon mouse than one emerging from a boa constrictor's coils.
-When A/B testing is used, a third or even fourth version of the page is often included in the test, which is sometimes called an A/B/C/D (or A/B...n) test.
-This means that traffic to the site must be split into thirds or fourths, with a lesser percentage of visitors visiting each site.
+A pet store that runs an A/B test on their site might find that 85% more users sign up for a newsletter when it is displayed as held up by a cartoon mouse than one that emerges from a boa constrictor's coils.
+In A/B testing, a third or fourth version of the page can be included in the test, which is called an A/B/C/D (or A/B...n) test.
+This means that traffic to the site must be split into thirds or fourths, with a lower percentage of visitors visiting each site.

 Advantages

-Simple in concept and design, A/B testing is a powerful and widely used method.
+Simple in concept and design, A/B testing is powerful and widely used.

-A/B testing is a versatile tool.
-When paired with smart experiment design and a commitment to iterative cycles of testing and redesign, it can help you improve your site.
-However, remember that the limitations of this kind of test are summed up in the name.
 A/B testing is best used to measure the impact of two to four variables on interactions with the page.
-Tests with more variables take longer to run, and in and of itself, A/B testing will not reveal any information about the interaction between variables on a single page.
+Tests with more variables take longer to reach statistical significance, and A/B testing does not reveal any information about the interaction between variables on a single page.

 Multivariate testing (MVT)

-Multivariate testing uses the exact core mechanism as A/B testing but compares a higher number of variables and reveals more information about how these variables interact with one another.
+Multivariate testing uses the same core mechanism as A/B testing but compares a higher number of variables and reveals information about how they interact with one another.
 Think of it as multiple A/B tests layered on top of each other.

 As in an A/B test, traffic to a page is split between different design versions.
-Then, a multivariate test aims to measure the effectiveness each design combination has on the ultimate goal.
+Then, a multivariate test measures the effectiveness each design combination has on the business goal.

-Once a site has received enough traffic to run the test, the data from each variation is compared to find the most successful design and potentially reveal which elements have the most significant positive or negative impact on a visitor's interaction.
+When a site receives enough traffic to run the test, the data from each variation is compared to find the most successful design and reveal which elements have the most significant positive or negative impact on a visitor's interaction.

 Common Uses

-The most commonly cited example of multivariate testing is a page on which several elements are up for debate.
-For example, a page includes a sign-up form, some catchy header text, and a footer.
+Multivariate testing is most commonly done on pages that need several elements evaluated.
+For example, a page includes a sign-up form, header text, and a footer.

-To run a multivariate test on this page, rather than creating a radically different design as in A/B testing, you might create two different lengths of the sign-up form, three different headlines, and two footers.
-Next, you would funnel visitors to all possible combinations of these elements.
+To run a multivariate test on this page, instead of creating a significantly different design as in A/B testing, you can create two different lengths of the sign-up form, three different headlines, and two footers.
+Next, you can funnel visitors to all possible combinations of these elements.

 Testing all possible combinations of a multivariate test is also known as full factorial testing.
-It is one of the reasons why multivariate testing is often recommended only for sites with a substantial amount of daily traffic—the more variations that need to be tested, the longer it takes to obtain meaningful data from the test.
+It is one of the reasons why multivariate testing is recommended only for sites with a significant amount of daily traffic.
+The more variations that need to be tested, the longer it takes to obtain meaningful data from the test.
 It is, however, the most accurate way to run a multivariate test.
-This is the method Optimizely Experimentation uses for multivariate testing.

 Advantages

-Multivariate testing is a powerful way to help you target redesign efforts to the elements of your page where they will have the most impact.
-This is especially useful when designing landing page campaigns.
-For example, the data on the effect of a particular element's design can be applied to future campaigns, even if the element's context has changed.
+Multivariate testing lets you target redesign efforts to the elements of your page where they have the most impact.
+This is useful for designing landing page campaigns.
+For example, the data on the effect of an element's design can be applied to future campaigns, even if the context of the element context changes.

 Limitations

 The most significant limitation of multivariate testing is the amount of traffic needed to complete the test.
-Since all experiments are fully factorial, too many changing elements at once can quickly add up to many possible combinations that must be tested.
-Even a site with reasonably high traffic might have trouble completing a test with more than 25 combinations in a feasible amount of time.
+Because experiments are fully factorial, multiple changing elements can result in many possible combinations that must be tested.
+Even a site with reasonably high traffic can have trouble completing a test with more than 25 combinations.

-When using multivariate tests, it is also essential to consider how they will fit into your testing cycle and redesign.
-Even when you are armed with information about the impact of a particular element, you may want to do additional A/B testing cycles to explore other radically different ideas.
-Also, sometimes it may not be worth the extra time necessary to run a full multivariate test when several well-designed A/B tests will do the job well.
+When using multivariate tests, consider how they fit into your testing cycle and redesign.
+Even if you have information about the impact of a particular element, you may want to do additional A/B testing cycles to explore other ideas.
+In some cases, several well-designed A/B tests may be preferable over the extra time needed to run a full multivariate test.

-Multi-page (also known as "funnel") testing is similar to A/B Testing except that rather than making variations to a single page, the changes you make are implemented consistently over several pages.
+Multi-page (also known as "funnel") testing is similar to A/B Testing, but instead of making variations to a single page, the changes are implemented consistently over several pages.
 Like A/B testing, site visitors of a multi-page test are bucketed into one version.
-By tracking how these visitors interact with the different pages they are shown, you can determine which design style is most effective.
-The key to getting usable data in a multi-page test is keeping users from seeing a mix and match of variations instead of seeing a consistent variation throughout a set of pages.
-This allows one variation to be pretty tested against another.
+You can determine which design style is most effective by tracking how these visitors interact with the different pages they see.
+The key to getting usable data in a multi-page test is preventing users from seeing a mix of variations; they should see a consistent variation throughout a set of pages.
+This lets one variation be well-tested against another.

 Common Uses

-Testing different design directions against one another can quickly be done using multi-page testing.
-For example, imagine an ecommerce website that allows users to search through numerous products, add desired items to a virtual shopping cart, and then purchase the items.
+Testing different design directions with each other can be done quickly using multi-page testing.
+For example, imagine an ecommerce website that lets users search through numerous products, add desired items to a virtual shopping cart, and then purchase the items.

 In this case, users see more than a single page.
-Instead, they are funneled through several pages before finally making a purchase or leaving the website.
+Instead, they are funneled through several pages before purchasing or leaving the website.
 Using a multi-page test, you can create two (or more) unique designs for a set of pages.
-Once doing this, you must ensure that your users have a consistent experience of seeing only one design style throughout all the pages rather than mixing and matching different design variations.
+After you do this, ensure that your users see only one design style throughout all the pages.

-After enough visitors have been funneled through the different designs, the effect of the other design styles can be compared quickly and effectively.
+After enough visitors are funneled through the different designs, the effect of the other design styles can be compared effectively.

 Advantages

-Like A/B testing, multi-page testing is simple and can provide meaningful and reliable data with speed and ease.
-The advantage of multi-page testing lies in creating a consistent experience for the user.
-It allows all users to see a consistent set of pages, whether the original or a redesigned variation.
+Like A/B testing, multi-page testing is simple and can provide meaningful and reliable data quickly and easily.
+It lets all users see a consistent set of pages, whether it is the original or a redesigned variation.

-Multi-page testing allows you to implement the same changes you make on a single page in a typical A/B test.
-Instead, it applies them to several pages to ensure that your web page visitors do not get bounced around between different variations and designs when funneling through your website.
+Multi-page testing lets you implement the same changes you make on a single page in a typical A/B test to several pages.
+This ensures your visitors do not bounce between different variations and designs when funneling through your website.

 Limitations

-Multi-page testing is a versatile and effective tool but has many of the same limitations as A/B testing.
+Multi-page testing has many of the same limitations as A/B testing.
 Like A/B testing, multi-page testing is best used to measure the impact of only a few variables at a time.
-Tests with too many variables take longer to run; it will also be more challenging to determine the effect of each change you make to each page.
+Tests with too many variables take longer to run.
+Determining the effect of each change you make on every page is also more challenging.

-In addition to these limitations, there are also a few limitations specific to just multi-page testing.
-When setting up a multi-page test, you must have the same number of variations for every page part of the experiment.
-An uneven number of variations would create inconsistency between pages, lessen the user's experience, and make any data collected challenging to interpret.
+When you set up a multi-page test, you must have the same number of variations for every page of the experiment.
+An uneven number of variations creates inconsistency between pages, worsens the user experience, and makes any data collected challenging to interpret.
 Additionally, only targeting conditions that apply to all pages in the experiment can be used for multi-page experiments.

 Please sign in to leave a comment.